 Candied Citrus Peel

-This classic is a favorite among kids and adults alike and is great for holiday gift-giving.
-Package in cellophane bags or decorative tins for a pretty presentation.
+After you master fruit-based candies, move on the world of brittle, bark, and toffee.
+We suggest you start with a classic: Peanut brittle is a crowd favorite and is great for holiday gift-giving.
+Package in decorative tins for a pretty presentation.

 Simple Chocolate Fudge

 If you didn't grow up eating fudge from the local candy shop, then you may not know that fudge isn't just a block of melted chocolate.
 In fact, it doesn't even need to have chocolate to be considered fudge, but we think it's awful nice when it does.
 Fudge has a creamy and smooth texture that results from manipulating the sugar crystals in the recipe through heat and stirring.
 Start with this beginner's recipe for fudge, then level up with our triple chocolate variation.

 These hard candies are a shining example of the many things you can make with just granulated sugar and a few other pantry ingredients.

 Italy's answer to nougat, that's torrone.
 The chewy, fluffy, whipped-like confection that's most famous in the States for its role in a Milky Way bar.
 Nuts are standard in a torrone, and you can go further—and make it festive for the holidays.
 Our cranberry-studded version is a guaranteed winner.

 While you can't beat the convenience of store-bought, whipping your very own marshmallows into existence is an experience worth trying at least once; plus, the creamy flavor and fluffy texture just can't be beat.
 Once you've mastered the mallow, try your hand at making your own Peeps!